 In order to be considered for one of our modified tricycles, please complete the following steps:

 - Download our intake forms and complete them in their entirety, especially the accurate height and weight of your child.

 - Return completed forms and signed doctor’s note to the J (1160 Dickinson Street, Springfield, MA, 01108) or sending it via fax at (413) 739-4747.

 - Book an appointment to pick up your tricycle!
-After all of your paperwork has been received, Tina will contact you to confirm receipt of the paperwork and she’ll let you know when a tricycle becomes available.
+After all of your paperwork has been received, you will be contacted to confirm receipt of the paperwork and we’ll let you know when a tricycle becomes available.